 The Saga Dawa Festival is considered highly significant in Tibet.
 The terms "Saga Dawa" came from two words "saga" which means "the fourth" and "Dawa" which means “month.”
 Taken together, Saga Dawa literally means the “fourth month.”
 The Saga Dawa Festival is celebrated during the fourth month of the Tibetan Calendar, and it falls on the 15th day of that month.
 Although the main festival is celebrated on the 15th day of the month, Saga Dawa is basically a month-long festival.
 This festival is significant for remembering the birthday, enlightenment, and death of Sakyamuni.
 The Saga Dawa Festival of 2020 will start on 15th June.

 The fourth month is also called the "Month of Merits” and it is dedicated for gaining merits by way of pilgrimages to sacred places, by practicing "dana" (giving to other people, especially to the monks, nuns, and the temples), by refraining from eating meat, and by not killing animals.
 In Chinese, this festival is termed "Qiong Ren Jie" which means the "Poor People's Day."

 When is Saga Dawa Festival Celebrated?

 The exact date of the celebration of the Saga Dawa Festival varies from year to year because it is based on the Tibetan Calendar which is a lunisolar calendar and is different from the Roman Calendar.
 The lunisolar calendar indicates the time of the solar year and the moon phase.
 The Tibetan year is sometimes composed of 12 lunar months and sometimes of 13 lunar months.
 For this reason, the exact date of the Saga Dawa Festival varies from year to year.
 In 2017, it was celebrated on the 15th of April in Tibetan Calendar; while this year, it was celebrated on the 29th of May according to Roman Calendar.
-Next year (2020), it will be celebrated from the 5th of June according to Roman Calendar.
-Hence, if you plan to attend the Saga Dawa Festival next year, you can schedule your visit to Tibet between 5th to 19th, 2020.
+This year (2020), it will be celebrated from the 15th of June according to Roman Calendar.
+Hence, if you plan to attend the Saga Dawa Festival, you can schedule your visit to Tibet between 15th to 19th, 2020.

 Things to Expect During the Saga Dawa Festival